 In contrast, Qlustar offers choice, where it’s needed: To select one or multiple edge platforms, that will satisfy the specific requirements (e.g. Linux distribution type and version, libraries) of applications/programs to be run by end users.
 Obviously this is needed mostly in HPC environments.

 Qlustar’s central software components are the juice of the distribution.
-They deliver the core functionality for the type of systems Qlustar is designed for (HPC / Storage / Cloud clusters) and are divided into the different Qlustar stack groups (HPC, Data, HA, …).
+They deliver the core functionality for the type of systems Qlustar is designed for (HPC / AI / Storage or Desktop clusters) and are divided into the different Qlustar stack groups (HPC, AI, Data, HA, …).

 Some of these components are not part of the base Linux distribution.
 Qlustar provides all central components / packages with up-to-date versions (in most cases much more recent than the base distributions), with the best possible quality and configuration for clusters.
 For some components, Qlustar provides packages with multiple versions that sometimes are also installable in parallel.
-Examples: OpenMPI (multiple versions, installable in parallel) Lustre (multiple versions not installable in parallel).
+Examples are Lustre and Kubernetes.

-The highlight of Qlustar is the management framework QluMan.
-It is responsible for managing and operating Qlustar clusters and is available exclusively in the Qlustar Cluster OS.
+The control-center of the Qlustar Cluster OS is the management framework QluMan.
+It is responsible for setting up, configuring and operating Qlustar clusters in a consistent and easy-to-use fashion.

-The Qlustar software package repository for a particular platform is a merge of the repository provided by the base (upstream) distribution and the packages provided by Qlustar.
+The Qlustar software package repository for a particular platform is composed of the repository provided by the base (upstream) distribution supplemented with the custom packages built for Qlustar.
+They are all served from the same public Qlustar repository servers.

 Qlustar software packages carry a version appendix string indicating the Qlustar package